-You have seen all the possible causes for clear watery discharge, the reasons for you to visit your physician and also about other causes of vaginal discharge.
+You have seen all the possible causes for clear watery discharge, the reasons for you to visit your physician and also about other causes of genital discharge.
 If you are pregnant make sure to consult your gynecologist and rule out infections that might damage your fetus or baby.

 Whenever you are not sure if your clear watery discharge is normal or not, take the opinion of your doctor.
-Your doctor might take vaginal swabs and send them for culture.
+Your doctor might take genital swabs and send them for culture.
 If the swabs turn out to be positive, your physician might treat you with drugs to cure the infections.